Now seriously, just because you won’t half kill yourself, doesn’t mean you’re not gonna find Machu Picchu magnificent.

 Machu Picchu as giant playground for big kids

 Machu Picchu is super impressive.
 The ruins, staircases, terraces, temples, palaces, towers, fountains, stone works are amazing as it is.
-But to imagine that they were built before any modern equipment were available, everything done with bare hands, it just blows your mind away.
+Now imagine that they were built before any modern equipment were available.
+It just blows your mind away, doesn’t it?
 We paid tribute by staying in there for 10 hours climbing and visiting all possible nook and crevices of the city.
 It’s a labyrinth and we imagine it must me amazing for the kids to grow up here and have Machu Picchu as their playground.

 Machu Picchu as deathly playground :-)